NunoSempere/clarivoyance/list/index.md

 - ★★ The previous question, but for public opinion.

-- ★★ The previous question, but for opinion amongst US federal government workers.
+- ★★ The previous question, but for opinion among US federal government workers.

 - ★★ The previous question, but for researchers at Facebook AI Research (or whatever it's calling itself these days.)